firemodels/exp/NIST_Pool_Fires/README.md

 ## NIST Pool Fires

-This directory contains experiments measurements of liquid pool fires.
+This directory contains experimental measurements of liquid pool fires.
 Two circular pool diameters are reported, 30 cm and 100 cm.

 The 30 cm burner is 15 cm deep and has a wall thickness of 1.6 mm.
-The burner was fitted with legs such that the burner rim was positioned 0.3 m above the floor.
-The bottom of the burner was maintained at a constant temperature by flowing tap water (nominally 20 °C) through a 3 cm section on the bottom of the fuel pan.
+The burner is fitted with legs such that the burner rim is positioned 30 cm above the floor.
+The bottom of the burner is maintained at a constant temperature by flowing tap water (nominally 20 °C) through a 3 cm section on the bottom of the fuel pan.

+The 100 cm burner is also 15 cm deep with a wall thicknes of 1.6 mm.
+It is also water cooled at the bottom.

 Notes